michymichelle/TCHRs-Assistant-Bot/README.md

 Discord bot for the Nitrotype team, TCHR. https://www.nitrotype.com/team/TCHR

+Created and developed entirely by @michymichelle, https://www.nitrotype.com/racer/michymichelle, back when I was on the team as co-captain, officer, and team manager.

 Displays stats and user info for team members.
 Stats are connected and updated via a Google spreadsheet and lib.so website (maintained by team management).

 Use ! as command prefix.
 For example, !help